juspay/hyperswitch-web/playwright-tests/README.md

   The `dir` attribute gets an invalid value, which browsers ignore, so it only looks right by accident.
 - **`fields.billingDetails` is ignored for card dynamic fields.** Superposition-driven required fields (`DynamicFields.res`) never read the option; only the legacy `*PaymentInput` components do.
-  `billing-fields.spec.ts` › "should hide the billing name field when set to never" is marked `test.fail()`; remove that line when the SDK is fixed.
+  `billing-fields.spec.ts` › "billing name set to never is currently not honoured (SDK bug): name field still shown" asserts the current behaviour (the name field IS shown); when the SDK is fixed it fails, and the assertion and title should be flipped as its TODO says.
 A "field does not exist" check that runs before the fields render passes falsely, so the spec waits for them first.
 - **A failed payment-methods fetch is never retried.** After one network failure of `GET /payments/:id/client` the element stays on "Oops, something went wrong!" instead of recovering;